natcap/invest.users-guide/source/stormwater.rst

 - :math:`R_{mean,i}`, otherwise

 where :math:`R_{mean,i}` is the average retention coefficient of the pixel :math:`i`' and its valid neighboring pixels.
-"Neighboring" pixels are those who are not further than the radius :math:`l` from :math:`i`, measured centerpoint-to-centerpoint.
+"Neighboring" pixels are those which are not further than the radius :math:`l` from :math:`i`, measured centerpoint-to-centerpoint.
 Nodata pixels and area within the radius that extends over the raster edge do not count towards the average.

 In other words, no additional retention is provided by surrounding land if the pixel is considered directly-connected, i.e. is adjacent to dense urban land use or to roadways, which in most urban areas are directly connected to the drainage network by ditches or sub-surface pipes.
 Otherwise, the pixel’s retention coefficient is increased proportional to the retention provided by its neighboring pixels.